hilo-mpc/hilo-mpc/README.md

 [![Github release](https://img.shields.io/github/release/hilo-mpc/hilo-mpc.svg)](https://GitHub.com/hilo-mpc/hilo-mpc/releases/)

 HILO-MPC is a toolbox for **easy, flexible and fast development of machine-learning-supported optimal control and estimation problems**.
-It can be used for model predictive control, moving horizon estimation, Kalman filters and has interfaces to embedded MPC software.
+It can be used for model predictive control, moving horizon estimation, Kalman filters, solving optimal control problems  and has interfaces to embedded MPC software.

-HILO-MPC can leverage [Tensorflow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/)
-to create machine learning models, and the [CasADi](https://web.casadi.org/) framework to efficiently build control and estimation problems.
+HILO-MPC can interface directly to [Tensorflow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) to create machine learning models, and the [CasADi](https://web.casadi.org/) framework to efficiently build control and estimation problems.
 The machine learning models can be used (almost) everywhere in the setup of these problems.